-Explore sources of wisdom and confront CPSA's role in harms and broken trust Review, analyze and assess the TRC Calls to Action and foundational documents, and incorporate learnings towards reconciliation.
+ACTION ANTICIPATED TIMING 1 Explore sources of wisdom and confront CPSA's role in harms and broken trust Q2-3 2025 Review, analyze and assess the TRC Calls to Action and foundational documents, and incorporate learnings towards reconciliation.
 Uncover the ways CPSA has directly and indirectly caused harm to First Nations, Inuit and Métis Peoples to gain a clearer understanding of how we may restore trust.
-Witness Sharing Circles and Gathering Experiences foundational documents, and incorporate learnings towards reconciliation.
-Uncover the ways CPSA has directly and indirectly caused harm to First Nations, Inuit and Métis Peoples to gain a clearer understanding of how we may restore trust. to First Nations, Inuit and Métis Peoples to gain a clearer understanding of how we may restore trust.
-2 Witness Sharing Circles and Gathering Experiences 02-4 2025 Listen to and document the experiences Indigenous people in Alberta have had with regulated members and CPSA.
-3 Release Statement of Action and Apology Q2 2026 Publicly acknowledge CPSA's role in the experiences of and harms to Indigenous people and state actions we will take to address the harms.
+2 Witness Sharing Circles and Gathering Experiences Listen to and document the experiences Indigenous people in Alberta have had with regulated members and CPSA.
+Q2-4 2025 3 Release Statement of Action and Apology Q2 2026 Publicly acknowledge CPSA's role in the experiences of and harms to Indigenous people and state actions we will take to address the harms.
 4 Develop and Implement standards and policies 2026 For Standards of Practice: Outline and set the minimum professional and ethical expectations for regulated members in their interactions with Indigenous patients and colleagues based on learnings.
-For Accreditation: Assess and revise Accreditation standards For Registration: Assess and revise Registration policies 5 Provide Training for Regulated Members Ensure regulated members are adjusted about and awars of how assess in 2027 Ensure regulated members are educated about and aware of how to provide appropriate care to Indigenous people.
+For Accreditation: Assess and revise Accreditation standards For Registration: Assess and revise Registration policies 5 Provide Training for Regulated Members Begin 2026; Ensure regulated members are educated about and aware of how to provide appropriate care to Indigenous people. assess in 2027

-ACTION ANTICIPATED TIMING 6 Enhance Patient Experience with CPSA 2025; continual For Professional Conduct: Revise processes to be culturally appropriate and accessible to Indigenous people who have concerns about care they have received and to reflect expectations outlined by standard of practice. and ongoing improvement For Customer Experience: CPSA staff have training and appropriate dialogue when supporting Indigenous patients who contact CPSA 7 Assess Continuing Competence Programs Begin in 2025; Revise program expectations and materials to be culturally appropriate and support regulated members in providing Indigenous people with safe, high-quality care. deliver 2026; assess in 2027 8 Facilitate Ongoing Connections with Indigenous People and Communities Continual and ongoing Establish regular connections with Elders, communities, and organizations to continue learning about the experiences of Indigenous people with regulated members and CPSA. improvement 9 Align Internal CPSA Operations Continual and Provide training for CPSA Council and team, review policies and processes for negative impacts towards Indigenous people and develop appropriate policies for supporting Indigenous people working in and with CPSA. ongoing improvement Engage the CPSA team throughout the Path's implementation.
-10 Lead Healthcare Partners Toward Safer Patient Care 2026; continual Partner with other regulators towards consistent and appropriate expectations for all healthcare professionals (e.g., joint or aligned standards, guidance, training, and professional conduct processes). and ongoing improvement
+ACTION ANTICIPATED TIMING 6 Enhance Patient Experience with CPSA For Professional Conduct: Revise processes to be culturally appropriate and accessible to Indigenous people who have concerns about care they have received and to reflect expectations outlined by standard of practice.
+For Customer Experience: CPSA staff have training and appropriate dialogue when supporting Indigenous patients who contact CPSA 2025; continual and ongoing improvement 7 Assess Continuing Competence Programs Revise program expectations and materials to be culturally appropriate and support regulated members in providing Indigenous people with safe, high-quality care.
+Begin in 2025; deliver 2026; assess in 2027 8 Facilitate Ongoing Connections with Indigenous People and CommunitiesEstablish regular connections with Elders, communities, and organizations to continue learning about the experiences of Indigenous people with regulated members and CPSA.
+Continual and ongoing improvement 9 Align Internal CPSA Operations Provide training for CPSA Council and team, review policies and processes for negative impacts towards Indigenous people and develop appropriate policies for supporting Indigenous people working in and with CPSA.
+Engage the CPSA team throughout the Path's implementation.
+Continual and ongoing improvement 10 Lead Healthcare Partners Toward Safer Patient Care Partner with other regulators towards consistent and appropriate expectations for all healthcare professionals (e.g., joint or aligned standards, guidance, training, and professional conduct 2026; continual and ongoing improvement processes).